SAP-samples/ui5-cap-event-app/README.md

 ## Get Rid of the Initial Errors

 It makes sense to get the initially displayed errors out of the way before starting to add type information.
-Of course, the list of initial errors will vary between apps, in case of the event app, there are eight:
+Of course, the list of initial errors will vary between apps, in case of the event app, there are eight at the time of writing (this may vary over time as the original app is modified):

 * Four issues are about variables which are declared but never used (parameters of anonymous functions).
 Simply remove the variable declarations.
 You could also change the respective TypeScript compiler setting to make this a non-error.